 Our research group is a part of the Department of Neurobiology and Biophysics at the Institute of Biosciences.

-We focus on studying the links between sex/gender, hormones, cognitive function, emotional behavior and brain activity using psychophysiological and psychophysical methods.
+We focus on studying the links between sex/gender, hormones, cognitive function, emotional behaviour, and brain activity using psychophysiological and psychophysical methods.
 We aim to generate science-based insights into the links between mental health and biological factors.

-We are currently conducting research to assess women's cognitive function, emotions and stress responses during the menstrual cycle, while using hormonal contraception, and during (peri)menopause.
+We are currently conducting research to assess women's cognitive function, emotions, and stress responses during the menstrual cycle, while using hormonal contraception, and during (peri)menopause.
 Furthermore, we are investigating the role of hormones and social factors in men's stress responses and ability to regulate emotions.